misfist/pai-core-packages/readme.txt

 ```

 == Changelog ==
+0.0.4 - Updated PAI core plugin and theme to 0.1.6
 0.0.3 - Updated PAI core plugin to 0.1.5
 0.0.2 - Updated PAI theme to version 0.1.1
 0.0.1 - Initial